-The Fine Art A Level will enable you to develop exciting and innovative visual responses to the observed world.
-You will be taught to develop essential skills that will help you to challenge your own perceptions and investigate different cultures, art history and other influences to inspire your work and to develop your understanding of how to generate meaning with art.
+Fine Art A Level is all about enabling you to develop exciting and innovative visual responses to the observed world.
+You will be taught to develop essential skills that will help you to challenge your own perceptions.
+You will also investigate different cultures, art history and other influences to inspire your work and to develop your understanding of how to generate meaning with art.
 This course will enable you to develop varied ideas using unexpected approaches.

 What will I study over the two years?

-Drawing in fine art forms the basis of the development process, from conception to final outcomes.
-You will be encouraged to explore processes with traditional and non-traditional media and will work in 2D and 3D.
-You will learn many new and challenging approaches to drawing and painting from observed subjects and your sketchbooks will be filled with sustained and self-focused explorations as you explore the formal elements- line, tone, colour, composition, shape and texture.
-Contextual understanding is paramount.
-This will be developed through the individual and class study of art history though museums trips, contemporary art shows, architecture, literature and music, in addition to exploring nature and the man-made world through self-devised visual research.
+In this course, drawing from observation forms the basis of the fine art development process, from visual research to final outcomes.
+You will be encouraged to experiment with the possibilities of traditional and non-traditional media in 2D and 3D.
+You will learn many new and challenging approaches to drawing and painting from observed subjects and your sketchbooks will be filled with sustained and self-focused explorations as you explore the formal elements of line, tone, colour, composition, shape and texture.
+Contextual understanding is vital and is developed through the individual and class study of art history though museums trips, contemporary art shows, architecture, literature and music.
+You will also investigate nature and the man-made world through self-devised visual research.